'We do have two systems of justice in America': Kamala Harris | Politics

 "There is no vaccine for racism," she had said in her acceptance speech last month and criticised Trump for turing "our tragedies into political weapons," she said.
 "Donald Trump's failure has cost lives and livelihoods," Harris had said, referring to the racing tensions and the coronavirus pandemic that has severely hit the country.

-CNN, quoting a July ABC News/Washington Post poll, reported that nearly nine in 10 Black Americans said they are not confident police treat Black and White Americans equally, while a majority of White Americans said they are confident they are treated equally..
+CNN, quoting a July ABC News/Washington Post poll, reported that nearly nine in 10 Black Americans said they are not confident police treat Black and White Americans equally, while a majority of White Americans said they are confident they are treated equally.
+Meanwhile, Harris on Monday tweeted that President Trump keeps saying the US economy is improving—but the truth is, only the wealthiest are reaping the benefits.
+She pointed out that over 100,000 small businesses have closed their doors for good, almost 30 million are on unemployment and too many families are unsure how to pay their rent, amidst the severe impact of the pandemic..

 ALSO READ